Buying

 Which one should I go for?

 The bigger battery seems like a no brainer, and for the sake of the ride we’d probably for the basic Mini Cooper SE Classic model.
-The John Cooper Works is a fun attempt at an electric hot hatch, but when an Abarth A290 is less money and a Renault 5 less again?
+The John Cooper Works is a fun attempt at an electric hot hatch, but when an Alpine A290 is less money and a Renault 5 less again?
 Hmm.

 Featured